 You may question why is this so?
 The shipment is loaded into a shared container.
 This container is limited in terms of volume and weight.
 The bulkier your shipment is, the more space it takes up, so you are charged accordingly.
 The heavier your shipment is, the more weight it takes up, similarly it limits the weight of the other shipments in the same container.
 Hence, it is relative that you are charged according to the weight taken up by your shipment as well.

-Using the above 2 information, you should be able to get the total estimated cost of arranging your shipment to your customer.
+Using the above 2 information, you should be able to get the total estimated sea freight cost of arranging your shipment to your customer.

 However do note that certain rate items can be based on the nearest unit, meaning if your shipment is 4.5m3, it may be charged as 5m3.
-There are also certain rate items that are based on blocks of 4m3, meaning if your shipment is 2m3, it will be charged as 1 unit of 4m3.
-If your shipment is 7m3, it will be charged as 2 units of 4m3.
+There are also certain rate items that are based on blocks of 4m3 or 3m3, meaning if your shipment is 2m3, it will be charged as 1 unit.
+If your shipment is 7m3, it will be charged as 2 units.
+It is always best to clarify the sea freight cost before proceeding with any shipments when in doubt.